Auckland

 Art Painting - Level 3

 An in-depth practical course in painting and drawing.
 This course focuses on research, development of ideas and technical skills using wet media.
 Students must enjoy drawing and painting as a way of recording information.
 In this course, students will produce a body of work based on a theme that can be tailored to their individual interests.
 They will research a variety of contemporary artists and explore different media, conventions and techniques in order to produce a three-panel folio board.
+This is a university approved subject.

 Art Photography - Level 3

 Students are encouraged to develop their own personal style and approach to the art of photography.
 Students will increase their awareness of contemporary photographic practices, develop sensitivity towards subject matter and advance their technical and picture making skills.
 Cost $50 Camera Bond.
+This is a University entrance approved subject.

 Art Sculpture - Level 3

 An in-depth practical course in sculpture.
 Each student's course is tailored to their individual interests and strengths.
 Contemporary artists are studied to complement and extend student performance.
 The focus is research, development of ideas and producing an individual body of work.
+This is a university entrance approved subject.

-The second year of the Automotive Academy continues where Year 12 left off.
-Knowledge and skills for both engineering and automotive are further strengthened.
 The main change for this year is that AUA13 now occupies 2 lines in the timetable, as there is now NO after school session.
 Students continue to attend Unitec for one day per week.

 For students needing a science for tertiary entry.
 Topics: human physiology, human evolution, practical investigation, and research.
 Requires all Achievement Standards to be passed for UE.